What to do in Valley Forge, Pennsylvania

 Visit Longwood Gardens

-The stunning Longwood Garden is about a 45 minute drive from Valley Forge.
-The gardens draw visitors from throughout the Northeast and make a great addition to a half-day trip to Valley Forge.
+The stunning Longwood Gardens is about a 45-minute drive from Valley Forge.
+The gardens draw visitors from throughout the Northeast and make a great addition to a half-day trip to Valley Forge

 You can read a full blog post we have about visiting Longwood Gardens here.